-County to Phase out Some COVID-19 Vaccinations Sites -
+County to phase out some COVID-19 vaccinations sites -

-SAN DIEGO (KUSI) – San Diego will phase out some of its county-run vaccination sites due to a significant drop in demand for COVID-19 vaccines, officials said Friday.
+SAN DIEGO (KUSI) – San Diego will phase out some of its county-run vaccination sites due to a significant drop in demand for COVID-19 vaccines, officials said.

 While some county vaccination sites have closed or will be closing at the end of this month, there are still options for people who have not been vaccinated, said Dr. Wilma Wooten, county public health officer.